karmada-io/website/docs/userguide/scheduling/workload-rebalancer.md

         namespace: default
 ```

-* If the resource binding of `deployments/demo-deploy` not exist, you will get following result:
+* If the resource binding of `deployments/demo-deploy` does not exist, you will get the following result:

 ```yaml
 apiVersion: apps.karmada.io/v1alpha1